WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **up to 256KB payload**

+  - if you need to transport bigger payloads, **upload the event to S3 first, then send the pointer to S3** as the event

 - when a **consumer reads a message from a queue**, that message will be **_invisible_ for other workers up to X seconds**.
 This is so called **visibility timeout**.
 If you **process the message and do not delete it** that message **will be _visible_ again for processing**.
 This is how **retry mechanism** is implemented.